 This is a 20 minute discussion of the main points of my book, for the Groks Science podcast.

 This is a discussion I had with the excellent Nous podcast.

 Here is the podcast version of the 'Secrets of Consciousness' debate I participated in at the 'How the Light Gets In' festival at Hay on Wye.
 (The video is on the video page of this site).

 Skeptic Michael Shermer and I solve the mysteries of God, consciousness and free will, all in a one hour episode of The Psychology Podcast.

 CAN SCIENCE EXPLAIN CONSCIOUSNESS?

 This one is a more in depth exploration of the cutting edge of the consciousness debate in academic philosophy.
 I am in discussion with David Papineau (Professor of Philosophy at KCL) on the 'Panpsycast' podcast (which is actually *not* a podcast about panpsychism).
 David and I have polar opposite views - I am a panpsychist and he is a physicalist - but we have developed our views in discussion with each other.
 It ended up being a three-parter, which you can access here, here and here...

 I was interviewed on consciousness and panpsychism for the 'Thales Well' podcast.

+This is from a while back.
 Tom McClelland and I were interviewed for this episode of the 'Philosophy Now' podcast.
 Tom and I have a quite similar view on how to go about investigating consciousness (what I call the 'Consciousness First' approach on my blog), but I'm inclined to panpsychism whilst Tom is inclined to mysterianism: the view that humans are constitutionally incapable of completely understanding the explanation of consciousness.